 How to manage personal data in accordance with GDPR and the Swedish national adaptations

 How is your research affected by the new laws and regulations for managing personal data?

-On Friday 12th of October, we will welcome Bo-Göran Andersson, Data protection officer at Lund University, and Kristina Arnrup Thorsbro, Policy officer at Office of the Vice-Chancellor to LUX.
-The purpose of this session is to provide information and answer your questions about GDPR and the proposed legal amendments regarding processing personal data for research purposes, and what that will mean for research activities carried out at Lund University.
+On Friday 12th of October, we will welcome Kristina Arnrup Thorsbro, Policy officer at Office of the Vice-Chancellor to LUX.
+The purpose of this session is to provide information and answer your questions about GDPR and the proposed legal amendments regarding processing personal data for research purposes, and what they will mean for research activities carried out at Lund University.